The deeds to our property are lost. The solicitors who did the conveyancing in Downe 10 years ago no longer exist. What do I do?

 There is no doubt about it.
 A leasehold apartment in Downe is a wasting asset as a result of the reducing lease term.
 The nearer the lease gets to its expiry date, the more it adversely affects the value of the property.
 The majority of buyers and lenders, leases with less than eighty years become less and less attractive.
 On a more positive note, leaseholders can extend their leases by serving a Section 42 Notice.
 One stipulation is that they must have owned the premises for two years (unlike a Section 13 notice for purchasing the freehold, when leaseholders can participate from day one of ownership).
 When successful, they will have the right to an extension of 90 years to the current term and ground rent is effectively reduced to zero.
 Before moving forward with a purchase of a property with a short lease term remaining you should talk to a solicitor specialising in lease extensions and leasehold enfranchisement.
 We are are happy to put you in touch with Downe conveyancing experts who will explain the options available to you during an initial telephone conversation free of charge.
 A more straightforward and quicker method of extending would be to contact your landlord directly and sound him out on the prospect of extending the lease.
 They may agree to a smaller lump sum and an increase in the ground rent, but to shorter extension terms in return.
 You need to ensure that any new terms represent good long-term value compared with the standard benefits of the Section 42 Notice and that onerous clauses are not inserted into any redrafting of the lease.

-I own a first floor flat in Downe.
-In the absence of agreement between myself and the landlord, can the Leasehold valuation Tribunal determine the amount payable for the purchase of the freehold?
+I own a garden flat in Downe.
+In the absence of agreement between myself and the freeholder, can the Leasehold valuation Tribunal determine the premium payable for a lease extension?

-Most definitely.
-We can put you in touch with a Downe conveyancing firm who can help.
+Absolutely.
+We are happy to put you in touch with a Downe conveyancing firm who can help.